LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 ![Auth Test Permissions](images/auth-test-permissions.png)

-We successfully simulated the registration for two user roles, and their permissions for specific API endpoints!
+We successfully simulated the registration for two user roles and their permissions for specific API endpoints!

 - - - - -

 ## Alternative: Spatie Permission Package

-There's another popular approach to add roles/permissions to Laravel projects: package [spatie/laravel-permission](https://github.com/spatie/laravel-permission).
+There's another popular approach to adding roles/permissions to Laravel projects: package [spatie/laravel-permission](https://github.com/spatie/laravel-permission).

 It would replace our own DB structure, and instead of manually attaching/detaching permissions, we will work with the package functions like `$user->assignRole('Administrator')` and similar ones.